Cloud Readiness

 Do I Have to Use RAP to Be Cloud Ready?

-No - RAP is not mandantory.
+No — RAP isn't mandatory.

 - CDS Views for data modeling